Book Summary: Atomic Habits by James Clear

 The Cardinal Rule of Behavior Change

-- So when you’re starting a new habit, you need to make a way to find it immediately rewarding, so that you feel good about doing it again.
+So when you’re starting a new atomic habit, you need to make a way to find it immediately rewarding, so that you feel good about doing it again.

 How to Stick with Good Habits Every Day

-- Two rules that can help you stay on track: (1) don’t break the chain – keep your habit streak going for as long as you can; (2) Never miss twice – if you miss one day, get back on track the next day.
+Two rules that can help you make the most of the habit tracker: (1) don’t break the chain – keep your habit streak alive for as long as you can; (2) Never miss twice – if you miss one day, get back on track the next day.
+With habit trackers and a commitment to tiny behaviors, you can make the process of learning habits more accessible, enjoyable, and effective.

 How an Accountability Partner Can Change Everything

-- One way to make an accountability partner more effective is to have some sort of cost if you don’t do what you say you’re going to do.
-Let’s say you want to write every day for 30 days and you tell your accountability partner.
-If you add in a stipulation that you have to pay him $50 for every day you don’t write, you’re going to be much more likely to sit down and write every day.
+One way to make an accountability partner more effective is to have a penalty if you stick with a particular habit.
+Let’s say you want to write every day for 30 days.
+You can make a deal that you will pay your accountability partner $50 for every day you don’t write.
+And if you make that deal, you’re going to be much more likely to sit down and write every day.
+If you’re motivated by money, this is a very useful tool in the early stages of habit formation.

 The Truth About Talent